• Skip to primary navigation

 To that end, the Brain Treatment Center Newport Beach offers a breakthrough treatment to improve brain communication and function.
 It’s called MeRT, or Magnetic e-Resonance Therapy.
 It can be highly effective in treating post-stroke symptoms, either alongside or after other stroke recovery therapies.

-MeRT is tailored to your unique brain situation, using comprehensive and sophisticated diagnostic testing and a precise program of targeted TMS (transcranial magnetic stimulation) to improve brain function and communication.
+We tailor MeRT treatment to your unique brain situation.
+It uses comprehensive and sophisticated diagnostic testing and a precise program of targeted TMS (transcranial magnetic stimulation).

 Are you dealing with numbness, pain, weakness, balance problems, or other stroke after-effects?